geoserver/geoserver-history/doc/user/source/data/postgis.rst

 Spatial indexing
 ````````````````

-It is strongly recommended to create a spatial index on tables with a spatial component (i.e. containg a geometry column).
+It is strongly recommended to create a spatial index on tables with a spatial component (i.e. containing a geometry column).
 Any table of which does not have a spatial index will likely respond slowly to queries.

 Common problems
 ---------------